 Key Responsibilities:

-2. Integration into Multi-disciplinary Team: Represent the nutrition and dietetic service within the multi-disciplinary team to ensure a coordinated service delivery.
+2. Integration into Multi-disciplinary Team: Represent the nutrition and dietetic service within the Diabetes multi-disciplinary team to ensure a coordinated service delivery.
 Integrate nutritional advice seamlessly into the treatment program.

 3. Patient-Centered Care: Demonstrate sensitivity, non-judgment, and professionalism in dealing with patients.
-Provide advice in a considerate manner within the child’s environment.

 4. Accountability: Assume professional and legal accountability for all aspects of your work, including the management of patients/clients in your care.

-5. Communication and Time Management: Possess excellent communication and time management skills to efficiently coordinate tasks and interactions with patients, carers, and fellow health professionals
+5. Communication and Time Management: Possess excellent communication and time management skills to efficiently coordinate tasks and interactions with patients, carers, and fellow health professionals.

 Working for our organisation